-Management and operation of international electricity infrastructure

-In addition to its principal activity as the transmission agent and system operator in Spain, the Red Eléctrica Group has been engaged for over 20 years now in other business as a way to create value for shareholders through expansion into the infrastructure management field and the provision of new services to the Group.
-This vision saw the Group expand internationally into Peru in 1999 and Portugal in 2007, through its ownership interest in Redes Energéticas Nacionais, SGPS, S.A. [hereinafter REN], before moving into the Chilean market in 2016 and Brazil in 2020.
-The Group's international business is conducted through its subsidiary Red Eléctrica Internacional, S.A.U. [hereinafter REI] with a presence in Peru, Chile, Brazil and Portugal.
+Management and operation of international electricity infrastructure expansion into the infrastructure management field and the provision of new services to the Group.
+This vision saw the Group expand internationally into Peru in 1999 and Portugal in 2007, through its ownership interest in Redes Energéticas Nacionais, SGPS, S.A. (hereinafter REN), before moving into the Chilean market in 2016 and Brazil in 2020.